9 Intro to Linux Administration

 .

-All of the information available to a computer is indexed by its filesystem, which is made up of directories or folders, which are containers for other directories and for files.
+All the information available to a computer is indexed by its filesystem, which comprises directories or folders, which are containers for other directories and files.

+You’re probably used to browsing the filesystem with your mouse on your laptop.
+Apps completely obscure the filesystem on your phone, but it’s there.
 On a Linux server, the only way to traverse the filesystem is with written commands.
-Having a good mental model for what the filesystem looks like is, therefore, really important.
+Therefore, a good mental model for the filesystem on your server is critical.

-On Linux, the entire filesystem is a tree (or perhaps an upside-down tree).
-Every directory is contained in by a parent directory, and may contain one or more children or sub-directories.
-The root directory, /
+.
+The rest of the filesystem is a tree (or perhaps an upside-down tree).
+Every directory is contained in by a parent directory and may contain one or more children or sub-directories.8 A /

 in between two directories means that it’s a sub-directory.